Weil2017/serving/README.md

 ## Difference from origin repo

-This forked repo provide a way to protect the safety of model files, it use forked TensorFlow repo [https://github.com/Laiye-Tech/tensorflow](https://github.com/Laiye-Tech/tensorflow) which modified `ReadBinaryProto` function for load a encrypted saved model(a pb file). so the saved model should be ecnrypted by our [ecnrypt tool](https://github.com/Laiye-Tech/cryptpb).
+This forked repo provide a way to protect the safety of model files, it uses forked TensorFlow repo [https://github.com/Laiye-Tech/tensorflow](https://github.com/Laiye-Tech/tensorflow) which modified `ReadBinaryProto` function for loading a encrypted saved model(a pb file).
+So the saved model should be ecnrypted by our [ecnrypt tool](https://github.com/Laiye-Tech/cryptpb).

 ## Architecture of encrypted model